 What do I do if I fall behind with my rent?

-If you are unable to clear the arrears in full we will try to come to an agreement with you to pay off your arrears in regular intervals.
-If you have an agreement to pay the arrears it is important that you keep to this and do not miss any payments.
+If you are unable to clear the debt in full, we will work with you to work out an affordable agreement through completing an Income and Expenditure.
+Once you make an agreement with us to pay the debt off, it is important that you keep to this and do not miss any payments.
 If you are unable to make a payment for any reason you should contact us straight away using the contact details on this page.

 Can I get help with my rent?